-The main difficulty in the thread\order\queue data structure stems from the fact that each block can be removed and reinserted at any time.
+The main difficulty in the thread_order_queue data structure stems from the fact that each block can be removed and reinserted at any time.
 When a block gets reinserted, the delete marks in the next and prev pointers are cleared.
 So in contrast to the original dequeue by Sundell and Tsigas [ST05] we cannot rely solely on these marks, but have to establish more sophisticated checks to prevent invalid updates to these pointers.

-All the relevant operations use only the three atomic member variables from the thread\control\block class: prev, next and stamp.
+All the relevant operations use only the three atomic member variables from the thread_control_block class: prev, next and stamp.
 But there are a lot of operations on these variables and, more importantly, the order in which these operations are performed on the variables plays an important role.
 In particular, the order in which different operations are performed on a single instance of these variables.
 Trying to describe all these possible variations and their implications in a formal way as shown in the previous sections would result in very large, complex and difficult to understand graphs.
-So instead, I resort to simple textual description for most of the relevant inter-operations with the according number from the source code, e.g., (6) would reference the operation with the number 6 from the Stamp-it source code.
-In the source code each atomic operation is annotated with a number and a list of numbers referencing other operations that this operation synchronizes-with.
+So instead, I resort to simple textual description for most of the relevant inter-operations.
+Similar to the formal notation, I will mark references in the text to atomic operations with the number 6 from the Stamp-it source code, e.g., (6) would reference the operation is annotated with a number and a list of numbers referencing other operations that this operation synchronizes-with.